openstack/kuryr-kubernetes/doc/source/installation/devstack/odl_support.rst

     $ cd devstack
     $ cp ../kuryr-kubernetes/devstack/local.conf.odl.sample local.conf

+Optionally, the ports pool funcionality can be enabled by following:
+`How to enable ports pool with devstack`_.

+.. _How to enable ports pool with devstack:  https://docs.openstack.org/kuryr-kubernetes/latest/installation/devstack/ports-pool.html

 5. Run DevStack.

 This is going to take a while.
 It installs a bunch of packages, clones a bunch